In this article:

 Staying Competitive and Adapting

-Staying competitive in a 'normal environment' is hard enough, but as coffee shops operate on small margins, high footfall and are subject to external influences outside of their control, it is no surprise that between 50% – 74% of independent coffee shops will fail in the first five years.
+Staying competitive in a 'normal environment' is hard enough, but as coffee shops operate on small margins, have high footfall, and are subject to external influences outside of their control, it is no surprise that between 50% – 74% of independent coffee shops will fail in the first five years.

-The main reason cited was the lack of preparation of ownership.
-The dream of owning a small coffee shop, coupled with a relaxing atmosphere and simple business model, was clouding the complexities and challenges owners need to overcome.
+The main reason cited was the lack of preparation for ownership.
+The dream of owning a small coffee shop, coupled with a relaxing atmosphere and simple business model, was clouding the complexities and challenges owners needed to overcome.

 Like every other business, owners need to use the data they produce.
-Having a hunch that Turkey Bacon Sandwiches are a great compliment to coffee is one thing.
-Knowing that your sandwich margins are tiny compared to filled croissants is something else.
+Having a hunch that Turkey Bacon Sandwiches are a great complement to coffee is one thing.
+Knowing that your sandwich margins are tiny compared to filled croissants is another.

 Tracking and learning from even these basic examples enables owners to adapt to customers' needs and stay competitive.